acacia314/react-demo/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-## Demo Features
-A minimal grow process board with two stages
- - Create new clones from currently vegging plants
- - Create new plants from existing clones and destroy left overs

 ### Technical Features
 - Front-end only demo with dummy data (no data persistance)